Eastern Suburbs (Mumbai)

-East Mumbai consists the localities of Bhandup, Ghatkopar, Kanjurmarg, Kurla, Mulund, Nahur, Powai, Vidyavihar and Vikhroli.
-To the south-east lie the neighborhoods of Chembur, Govandi, Mankhurd, and Trombay.
+East Mumbai consists the localities of Kurla, Vidyavihar, Ghatkopar, Kanjur Marg, Bhandup, Mulund, Nahur, Powai and Vikhroli.
+To the south-east lie the neighborhoods of Chembur, Tilak Nagar, Govandi, Mankhurd, and Trombay.

 Division

 The city of Mumbai lies on Salsette Island.
 The long thinner protruding landmass just across the Mithi river is the oldest part of the city.
 This region is called South Mumbai/South Bombay(SoBo) or Town side.
 The area just north of Mithi river is called Western Suburbs of Mumbai and the area that lies to the east of the airport is called Eastern Suburbs of Mumbai.
 North Mumbai(North Bombay) is further upwards just across the JVLR that stretches from Bhayander to Jogeshwari in the Western Suburbs and Thane to Vikhroli in the Eastern Suburbs, is primarily the residential part of the city.

 Transport

 Rail

 Eastern Suburbs of Mumbai are served by the Central Line.
 With the exception of Powai, each of the neighborhoods has a railway station.
 Kurla is an interchange point for the Harbour Line.